 Whether you’re a green-fingered fanatic or an aesthetically-inspired fan of all things flora, SoGlos has compiled a list of the best places to pick up house plants for your home here in Gloucestershire.

-Botanica Coffee Kitchen, which recently-opened in Cheltenham, is a beautiful coffee shop with an abundance of exotic greenery adorning every surface (including the ceiling).
+Botanica Coffee Kitchen in Cheltenham, is a beautiful coffee shop with an abundance of exotic greenery adorning every surface (including the ceiling).
 Fuel-up on fresh air and caffeine, whilst perusing the range of foliage on sale, all supplied by The Aroid Attic.

 As the name suggests, Bonsai World is home to bonsai trees, big and small.
 The award-winning and family-run nursery in Cheltenham specialises in the indoor Japanese mini-trees, some of which are over a century old.
 As well as being low maintenance, the trees instantly add life to small spaces.

 Since its opening in 2009, The Fairview Gardener in Gloucester specialises in house plants as well as fruit trees, herbaceous perennials, trees, shrubs and bedding plants.
 There are friendly staff on hand to offer advice and, after picking up the right plants for your home, you can relax in the on-site tea room with a hot cuppa and homemade cake.

 The beautiful Batsford Arboretum is not only a good place to stroll around and stretch the legs, but the garden centre is also home to a wide-range of greenery that can be taken home.
 Novices are encouraged to approach the friendly and knowledgeable staff for guidance on how to begin their horticultural journeys.